MariannaSpyrakou/Cograph_Modular_Decomposition/README.md

 <br>

 ## About Modular Decomposition
+Modular decomposition represents all possible ways to decompose a graph into quotients and factors.
+Moreover, it is very useful tool and some of its applications include: transitive orientation, weighted maximum clique, coloring, graph drawing and many combinatorial optimization problems.
 Modular decomposition of a graph is a decomposition into subsets of vertices, called modules, such that every vertex of the module has uniform relationship with every other vertex outside the module.
-Modular decomposition of a graph can be represented as a rooted tree, where the leaves correspond to vertices and the internal nodes (more precisely: the subgraph defined by the children of each internal node) correspond to the strong modules (i.e. the modules that do not overlap any other module).
-The importance of modular decomposition is that it represents all possible ways to decompose a graph into quotients and factors and some of its applications include: transitive orientation, weighted maximum clique, coloring, graph drawing and in many combinatorial optimization problems.
+Additionally, modular decomposition of a graph can be represented as a rooted tree, where the leaves correspond to vertices and the internal nodes (more accurately: the subgraph defined by the children of each internal node) correspond to the strong modules (i.e. the modules that do not overlap any other module).

 In this project we introduce the first open-source implementation of modular decomposition of co-graphs as well as the first open-source Python implementation of modular decomposition of digraphs.